-There may be several causes of poor sleep including stress, underlying illnesses, lack of a quiet environment, a lousy bedroom environment which may require a better bed and mattress, uncomfortable or dirty sheets, and so on.
+There may be several causes of poor sleep including stress, underlying illnesses, lack of a quiet environment, a lousy bedroom environment which may require a better bed and mattress, uncomfortable or dirty sheets, a proper nightstand light, and so on.

 Below are five ways sleep can positively impact your relationships.